-For purposes of this course, any one of the above will result in an automatic failure for the course.
+For purposes of this course, any one of the above may result in a failure ('F' grade) for the course.

 FERPA.
 The Family Education Rights and Privacy Act prohibits the instructor from discussing a student's grade and performance in the course with anyone but that student.
 All exceptions/allowances must be submitted in writing by the student.